Updated: Mar 17

 As stated earlier, the rotator cuff helps stabilise the ball in the socket when you lift your arm, so strength here is important.
 However, there is a general rule of thumb in the treatment and rehabilitation of injuries to the shoulder; and that is LENGTHEN BEFORE YOU STRENGTHEN, so some gentle stretching exercises should be performed to reduce tension in the muscles supporting the shoulder.
 These may be found in the article entitled Back and Neck Pain - Is your Poor Posture to Blame?

 Similarly, before embarking on strengthening exercises, be sure that you have sought the advice as to which of the rotator cuffs are injured, and to what degree.
-It is then important to begin with ISOMETRIC STRENGTHENING EXERCISES, which require a contraction of the muscle/s involved WITHOUT any range of movement (a static hold if you will.)
+It is then important to begin with ISOMETRIC STRENGTHENING EXERCISES, which require a contraction of the muscle/s involved WITHOUT any range of movement (a static hold.)

 Some Isometric exercises to help strengthen the rotator cuff muscles are below.